 If you’re like me, you need Monday and Tuesday to recover, clean, shop and put away All The Things after your holiday of fun & fireworks.
-This year things looked different for our family’s celebrations, but the chaotic mess was largely the same.
-You or your children may also be very tired still, and that’s normal.
+You or your children may also feel very tired for days or weeks after summer celebrations like this one, and that’s normal.
 Here’s why and what you can do about it.

 Why wont they just sleep in?